 Make cards for various special occasions.
 Personalized birthday, Valentines or Mothers Day cards are often better than printed matter we buy on bookstores and stationery shops.

 Grow and sell young and adult plants for gardens and parks.
-Many orchid garden businesses started as a hobby and the sight of growing plants and beautiful flowers only motivated them to devote more time to expand their craft.
+Many orchid garden businesses started as a hobby, and the sight of growing plants and beautiful flowers only motivated them to devote more time to expanding their craft.

 45. Garage sale.

-Many of these work can be done concurrently depending on your passion, talent and availability of time and resources.
+Many of these works can be done concurrently depending on your passion, talent, and availability of time and resources.
 These ideas will quickly provide you with an advantage and extra income.
-Take note that payments will likely be made via online channels, as well, like that of PayPal or Xoom.
-Some clients do direct bank transfer, cheque payment and bank deposit.
+Take note that payments will likely be made via online channels, as well, like PayPal or Xoom.
+Some clients do direct bank transfers, cheque payments, and bank deposits.